BurdaMagazinOrg/module-ad_entity/README.md

 In the 'Manage display' section of your entity type, place the context field into the content region to deliver the user-defined context on the page.

+## Types of field formatters for delivering Advertising contexts

 The available field formatters differ in which context will be delivered.
 To just deliver the user-defined context from the given entity, choose 'Context from entity only'.